Hi-Vision: Analog VTRs

-For recording Hi-Vision signals, Three reel to reel analog VTRs were released, among them are the Sony HDV-1000 part of their HDVS line, the NEC TT 8-1000 and the Toshiba TVR-1000.
+For recording Hi-Vision signals, Three reel to reel analog video tape recorders (VTRs) were released, among them are the Sony HDV-1000 part of their HDVS line, the NEC TT 8-1000 and the Toshiba TVR-1000.

 These analog VTRs, following the temporary Tsukuba Hi-Vision standard, had a head drum angular speed of 3600 RPM and are similar to Type C VTRs.
 They output a video bandwidth of 30 MHz for luma and 7 MHz for both chroma channels each, with a signal to noise ratio of 41 dB.
 They accept luma and chroma signals with video bandwidths of up to 30 MHz for both.
 Video bandwidth is measured before FM modulation.
 Signals are recorded onto the tape using FM modulation.

 Linear tape speed is 483.1 mm/s and writing speed at the heads is 25.9 m/s.
 The head drum is 134.5 mm wide and has 4 video record heads, 4 video playback heads and 1 video erasing head.
 It could record for 45 minutes on 10.5 inch reels.
 These machines, unlike conventional type C VTRs, are incapable of showing images while paused or playing the tape at low speeds.
 However they may be equipped with a frame store to capture images and display them while fast forwarding or rewinding the tape.

 The video heads are made of Mn-Zn ferrite material, those used for recording have a gap of 0.7 microns and a width of 80 microns and those for playback have a gap of 0.35 microns and a width of 70 microns.
 It records audio on 3 linear tracks, and control signals on a linear track.
-Unlike conventional type C videotape recorders, Vertical Blanking Intervals are not recorded on the tape.
+Unlike conventional type C videotape recorders, vertical blanking intervals are not recorded on the tape.
 Helical tracks have groups of 4 signals or channels, arranged side by side and length-wise with red chrominance, blue chrominance, and two green chrominance signals with luminance information.
 Two tracks for green chrominance plus luminance are used to increase the bandwidth of these signals that can be recorded on the tape.
 Each of these 4 signals have a video bandwidth of 10 MHz.

 The VTR uses Iron metal oxide tape with cobalt for high coercivity, with capacity for 40 MHz of bandwidth at a head drum speed of 3600 RPM, which is sufficient for applying FM modulation to 10 MHz signals.
 To record 4 channels simultaneously in a single helical track, a separate, independent video head is required for each channel, and 4 video heads are grouped together which make a single helical track with 4 channels.